Renting a house or apartment

 When you sign a rental agreement, please read the terms carefully and make sure they describe clearly what you have agreed to.
 A number of provisions in the Tenants Laws are mandatory with no option to negotiate less protection for the tenant.
 Other provisions can be negotiated and may offer the tenant less protection than what the Tenants Laws prescribe.

 We recommend using the standard rental agreement developed by the Danish Ministry of Housing.
-Unfortunately, there is no official translation in English; however an unofficial translation of the standard rental agreement exists.
+Please contact ISM to get an unofficial translation of the standard rental agreement.

 - Go through the apartment with your landlord and document any defects (e.g. take pictures).
 You risk having to pay from your deposit when you move out, if you cannot prove that the defect was there when you moved in.